iNeoO/vue-multi-select/README.md

 [https://github.com/IneoO/vue-multi-select](https://github.com/IneoO/vue-multi-select)

-## What's new in v4.2.0
+## What's new in v4.3.0
-Add cssClass prop for popopver and btn
+To disable the possibility to unselect an option (only in singleSelect)

 ## Dependencies
 - required: Vuejs >= 2.x